nperezg/biosounds/docs/user_guide.md

 ## Users

-Users can be created in the users pane of the administration interface.
-Their password is set by the admin, and the default color of their tags can be changed.
-Privileges for seeing, reviewing, and editing tags of specific collections can be set here.
+Users can be created by admininstrators in the users pane of the administration interface.
+Their password is set by the administrator, the default color of their tags can be changed, and their status as users or administrators can de declared.
+User-level privileges for seeing, reviewing, and editing tags of other users within specific collections are set here.

 ![users_admin](images/users_admin.png "Users administrative interface")